thomas051083/psd-psw/_pswlf-2020/1h-occ7.md

       <br>
       <br>Learning Outcomes:
       <br>• Learn about the approach taken by IRAS to support leaders in developing a set of Leadership Principles
-      <br>• Formualte ideas on how to engage the leadership team to strengthen the culture in the organisation.
+      <br>• Formulate ideas on how to engage the leadership team to strengthen the culture in the organisation.
       <br>
       <a href="https://www.eventbrite.sg/e/strengthening-leadership-culture-leading-iras-tickets-119203012419">Click here to register.</a>
     </td>